Part 1: Being Straight Doesn't Count as Sexual

 Pieper, one of the mothers that appeared in the Sugartime episode expressed her frustration at having her family censored, and deemed inappropriate for young viewers: “If we can separate sexual behavior from the identity of the people who are in gay families, I think we’d be a lot better off"

-Homsexual desire was deemed inappropriate for children, not just becuase of a fear of ostracizing conservitive viewers, but becuase homsexuality was being defined by sexuality (ie inappropriate for children) while heterosexuality was being defined by love (totally cool for kids).
+Queer desire was deemed inappropriate for children, not just because of a fear of ostracizing conservative viewers, but because gayness was being defined by sexuality (ie inappropriate for children) while being straight was being defined by love (totally cool for kids).

 Example 1:Bert and Ernie